-I would strongly recommend these hotels, if possible, because of their proximity to both Epcot and Hollywood Studios.
-This means that you are able to walk to two of the four Disney parks without having to wait for any buses (anyone who has waited 30 minutes or more for a bus at Disney knows how amazing this is!).
-The Boardwalk area where these hotels are located also is very adult-friendly: it has multiple restaurants, bars, entertainment, and even a night club and a dueling piano bar.
+I would strongly recommend these hotels, if possible.
+They are also within close proximity to both Epcot and Hollywood Studios, meaning that you are able to walk to two of the four Disney parks without having to wait for any buses (anyone who has waited 30 minutes or more for a bus at Disney knows how amazing it is to be able to walk!).
+The Boardwalk area where these hotels are located also is very adult-friendly: it has multiple restaurants, bars, entertainment, and even a nightclub and a dueling piano bar.

 However, these hotels can be very expensive!
 My solution is a company called The DVC Rental Store.
 The DVC Rental Store works sort of like Vacation Rental By Owner (VRBO) but for Disney Vacation Club (DVC) points.
 Basically, DVC members who have extra points they need to rent out will use The DVC Rental Store to rent out their extra points.
 This is a win-win for both parties: the DVC members get some income for the points they do not use, and the renters get great deals on deluxe resorts at Disney World.

 For example, we will be traveling to Disney World in June.
 Our two studio villas at Disney’s Beach Club Villas would normally have cost $5810 for 6 nights in June.
 However, through The DVC Rental Store, we rented these same two studio villas for $2800.
 This is a savings of 51.8%!
 Additionally, The DVC Rental Store is always a pleasure to work with: they are so friendly and accommodating, even with last-minute requests they try to do everything they can to make your vacation unforgettable.